 Water is supplied from the city central water system.
-The use of fresh water in the office is for staff general operating purpose, and a total of 30 cubic meters (2020/21: 43 cubic meters) was used for the Reporting Period.
-Though the amount is insignificant, our staff has been constantly reminded to save on water consumption.
+The use of fresh water in the office is for staff general operating purpose, and a total of 33 cubic meters (2021/22: 30 cubic meters) was used for the Reporting Period.
+At all times, we request our staff and workers to use fresh water smartly and be responsible and we monitor water usage patterns constantly via the use of smart metres.
+We will continue to monitor this KPI closely even though the consumption amount is insignificant while our staff has been constantly reminded to save on water consumption.
+Though amount is insignificant, our staff has been constantly reminded to save on water consumption.